Know Your Family Member's Service Options to Make An Informed Choice

-In a letter dated July 1, 2014, Disability Rights Ohio (DRO) has threatened to sue the State of Ohio if the State does not take action to "significantly reduce" the number of persons residing in Intermediate Care Facility homes for Individuals with Intellectual Disabilities (ICF/IID) and attending facility based day habilitation programs.
-DRO's actions and the Ohio Department of Developmental Disability's (DODD) willingness to enter into confidential negotiations with DRO pose a significant threat to the health and welfare of Ohio citizens who rely on ICF/IID homes for safe and compassionate nursing and personal care.
+In a letter dated July 1, 2014, Disability Rights Ohio (DRO) threatened to sue the ate of Ohio if the State did not take action to "significantly reduce" the number of persons residing in Intermediate Care Facility homes for Individuals with Intellectual Disabilities (ICF/IID) and attending facility based day habilitation programs.
+DRO's actions and the Ohio Department of Developmental Disability's (DODD) willingness to enter into confidential negotiations with DRO posed a significant threat to the health and welfare of Ohio citizens who rely on and choose these programs.

 Find DAA Update on Ohio Budget HERE.